And why does the New York Times seem to think that it's packaging?

 For my part, I would drive a much harder bargain.

-Do you remember do you remember uh the Gingrich Herman Cain debate?
+Do you remember the Gingrich-Herman Kane debate?

-I thought that that was an interesting one, because Gingrich and Kane were doing it in the sort of Lincoln Douglas style, and we learned more about the men from their humor, from their perspectives, when they when they actually spoke about issues.
+I thought that that was an interesting one because Gingrich and Kane were doing it in the sort of Lincoln Douglas style.

-You couldn't really get too much fluff, too much uh diversionary tactics in play in a debate like that.
+You couldn't really get too much fluff, too much diversionary tactics in play in a debate like that.

-But when you've got leftist moderators, automatically going in Romney is seeding half of his time in any segment merely to disentangle what the question is.
+But when you've got leftist moderators automatically going and Romney is seeding half of his time in any segment merely to disentangle what the question is, because the questions tossed at him will be entirely slanted.

 And Obama will be able to talk about whatever he wants to talk about.

-I would urge him, not just to prepare for the debates in the way that they are.
+Now, if I were advising Mitt Romney and I'm not, I would urge him not just to prepare for the debates in the way that they are.

 Of course it will.